Tyrosine kinase inhibitorFDA-approvedSecond-line

 How it works

-Blocks the HER2 receptor on cancer cells, preventing growth signals and inhibiting cell division.
+Blocks the HER2 and epidermal growth factor receptors on cancer cells, inhibiting growth signals and cell division.

 Cancer types